rwth-i6/returnn_common/nn/Migration.md

 meaning that no RETURNN layer will create a variable but all variables are explicitly created by the `nn` code via creating `nn.Parameter`.

+Parameters must have a unique name from the root module via an attrib chain.

 You can iterate through all parameters of a module or network via `parameters()` or `named_parameters()`.